Informing-The-Third-World/periodical-wavelet-analysis/scripts/wavelet_logic.md

 #### **Stationarity Tests and Their Interpretation**

-We use two complementary statistical tests to assess stationarity:
+We use the following statistical tests to assess stationarity:

 - **Augmented Dickey-Fuller (ADF) Test**:
   - Checks if a signal has a **unit root**, which indicates non-stationarity.